escortcvh/gohugo-theme-ananke/content/products/toilet.md

 **Probac Toilet and Urinal Cleaner** is a complete biological solution for deep cleaning and control of toilets and urinals

-### PROBAC TOILET CLEANER

-PROBAC® probiotics actively biodegrades organic dirt in the process of cleaning while also offering the unique benefit of on-going deep cleaning and odour control at a microscopic level.
+Probac toilet cleaner probiotics actively biodegrades organic dirt in the process of cleaning while also offering the unique benefit of on-going deep cleaning and odour control at a microscopic level.